Why should you take the Bible seriously? Why would you read it differently from, say, Greek myths or other ancient literature?

 What are we to make of the Bible?
 The accounts of the gospels are so carefully detailed and knowledgeable in their details, are so careful with their information, and so close to the time of the events that there is no evidence that it is anything like a legend.
 And yet, given all that they and the rest of the Bible include, we’ve already discounted the possibility that they are lies, deception.
 So what, then?

-If the Scriptures, with the remarkable claims it makes about itself, is too honest to be propaganda, and it is too detailed to be legend, then it is at least worth considering the claim that it is exactly what it says it is: God’s own word given to us so that we can know him.
+If the Bible, with the remarkable claims it makes about itself, is too honest to be propaganda, and it is too detailed to be legend, then it is at least worth considering the claim that it is exactly what it says it is: God’s own word given to us so that we can know him.